-Aduna is an Africa-inspired health food brand and social business.
-Our mission is to bring you the natural vitality of Africa's ancient ingredients, while creating sustainable livelihoods for small-scale producers.
+Aduna is an Africa-inspired health food brand and social enterprise.
+Our mission is to bring you the natural vitality of Africa's superfoods, while creating sustainable livelihoods for small-scale producers.
 Welcome to The Aduna Feel Good Tribe!

-Africa is home to 25% of the world's botanical species, many of which date back to ancient times.
-Many of these ancient African ingredients are extremely rich in nutrients and have been used by traditional societies for centuries as a source of wellbeing.
+Africa is home to 25% of the world's botanical species, many of which are extremely rich in nutrients and have been used locally for centuries as a source of wellbeing.
+Despite their remarkable health benefits, however, many African ingredients remain unknown outside of the continent.

 Aduna was created to change this.
-We identify Africa's most exceptional, natural ingredients and transform them into delicious and nutritious health foods.
+We select Africa's most nutritious superfoods, with the tastiest flavours, and transform them into delicious and nutritious health foods.

-Our range of African 'super-ingredients' include the extraordinary Baobab fruit, Moringa leaf and Super-Cacao which we provide as pure powders, ideal for boosting smoothies, food and drinks, and raw energy bars, made entirely from cold-pressed fruit and nuts.
+Our range of African superfoods include the extraordinary Baobab fruit, Moringa leaf and Super-Cacao (raw cocoa), which we provide as pure powders for boosting smoothies, food and drinks, and 100% natural energy bars, made from cold-pressed fruit and nuts.

 We sell our products in over 2,000 stores in 18 countries - check out our store locator to find your nearest store.
-Or you can visit our online shop where you can also read lots of reviews of our products.
+Or you can visit our online shop where you can also read lots of reviews from our customers.

 Because we are a social business, we source our ingredients directly from small-scale producers in rural Africa, creating sustainable income streams.
 Every single purchase makes a real difference.